 How to Install and Run a Simulated Multics

-Eric Swenson has written a useful Wiki document on how to build a Multics simulator and install your own Multics, on a Mac OS X, Linux, or Windows machine, running on Intel (32 or 64 bit) or Raspberry Pi hardware.
-The current simulator is not yet a final 1.0 release, so early adopters may find some rough edges.
+The cookbook is based on Eric Swenson's a useful Wiki document on how to build a Multics simulator and install your own Multics, on a Mac OS X, Linux, or Windows machine, running on Intel (32 or 64 bit) or Raspberry Pi hardware.

 What It Can Do